The Road to Recovery Begins with Just One Step

 Hope is Here

-The Next Step Network is exactly that: an integrated, connected network of local resources, ensuring you’ll be matched the support that best fits your needs.
-Take the first step is difficult but, with the Next Step Network, you will have never have to take it alone.
-Together, we will help you move toward a brighter, healthier future.
+Taking the first step is difficult but you will have never have to take it alone.
+Together, we can all move toward a brighter, healthier future.

 Benefits of Seeking Help